 Present the Big Picture

 Aside from noting how a change will help the OD specifically, it is also a good idea to present the big picture.
 Think of all the possible impacts the new software will have on the practice and staff.
 What will training be like?
 Will the rest of the staff be receptive to the change?
 What does the implementation process look like?
 This not only shows the OD that you have fully thought through your idea, but it also shows that you are a team player who has your co-workers in mind.

 It's just as important to listen as it is to express your ideas during the conversation.
 Listen to the OD to see if they have any concerns or suggestions about purchasing new software.
 By listening during the conversation, you can help make the talk more productive.
-Since you and the OD have completely different roles in the practice, there might be some features of a system that you hadn't thought of before.
+Since you and the OD have completely different roles in the practice, there might be features that you hadn't considered before.

 Have an Open Mind

 Don't expect new software to be immediately purchased and then implemented.
 The OD is going to have their own ideas and thoughts, so compromising is likely going to be necessary.
-Mabye they will want to do their own research as well, and look at the different software options available.
+Maybe they will want to do their own research as well.
 Have an open mind and be okay with finding a system that everyone will be happy with.
 Getting the conversation started is an important first step!

 Remember that change can be scary for everyone, making it a sensitive conversation topic.
 Take your time to prepare yourself before approaching the subject, and be patient throughout the process.
 Hopefully in the end you'll get to see the results you want.

 Download our ultimate guide to change management here if you need more tips: